easbar/cricket/README.md

 ## Features

- - render [mvt tiles]() served by the graphhopper to show the graphhopper routing graph in your browser
+ - render [mvt tiles]() served by the graphhopper server to show the graphhopper routing graph in your browser
  - adjust the [mvt style]() dynamically which allows you to highlight/filter roads by different properties, show them on the map etc. (this works thanks to maputnik)
  - hover graph to show popup with node/edge properties